 In short, salary sacrifice schemes work by taking a portion of your wage pre-tax and using this amount to help fund an electric car – similar to cycle-to-work schemes and pension schemes.

 Popular electric vehicle salary sacrifice schemes include Octopus EV and the Electric Car Scheme.
 On average, you should pay less for an electric car through the salary sacrifice scheme when compared to leasing yourself.
 What’s more, road tax, servicing and breakdown cover are typically included in the package.
+You can learn more about the advantages of salary sacrifice schemes in our blog.

 Workplaces can also take advantage of the Workplace Charging Scheme up until March 2024.
 Businesses can claim up to £14,000 of grant funding towards the supply and installation of EV charging points.
+Additionally, the EV infrastructure grant for staff and fleets allows up to £15,000 of additional government funding, totalling up to £30,000 of grant funding towards electric car charging facilities.

 Did you know there are monthly subscription services for electric cars?